oap-project/oap-mllib/README.md

 ### Java/Scala Users Preferred

-Use a pre-built OAP MLlib JAR to get started.
-You can firstly download OAP package from [OAP-JARs-Tarball](https://github.com/oap-project/oap-tools/releases/download/v1.3.1/oap-1.3.1-bin.tar.gz) and extract this Tarball to get `oap-mllib-x.x.x.jar` under `oap-x.x.x-bin-spark-x.x.x/jars`.
+Use a pre-built OAP MLlib JAR to get started, you can download OAP MLlib JAR from [Release Page](https://github.com/oap-project/oap-mllib/releases/download/v1.4.0/oap-mllib-1.4.0.jar).

 Then you can refer to the following [Running](#running) section to try out.